Skip to content

 Do I need a paid plan to use Signals?

-No. Signals is included on every plan, including the Free Trial and Starter.
-You can create watches, set triggers and review the arrivals board on any plan.
-The automated outreach engine that lets you send campaigns directly starts on the Growth plan (from £25/mo).
+No. Signals is included on every plan, including the free trial.
+You can create watches, set triggers and review the arrivals board on any plan, and you can act on a match straight away: the trial sends to its first 25 prospects, follow-ups included, from your own mailbox.
+Sending past those 25 is included on every paid plan, from £29/mo.
 See pricing for the full breakdown.

 How fresh are the matches?